Submit a Report to VARCOM

 Photo: Cedar Waxwing, Dixie Sommers

 IMPORTANT NOTICE: The DOVES submission database is currently experiencing errors in receiving new submissions.
-You can still browse existing records, however, please contact Chris Monahan directly if you wish to submit a report at this time.
-Updates to the DOVES system are planned for 2024.
+You can still browse existing records.
+Please submit records via this Form.
+For inquiries or more information, please contact the VARCOM Secretary.
+Updates to the DOVES system are planned for the future.

 VARCOM encourages anyone who finds a bird they believe merits documentation for Virginia’s permanent ornithological record to submit the details of that encounter for consideration.